June 29 – July 27, 2017

 The course starts on June 29 with access to the e-learning course website and week one assignment.
 The first webinar will be held on July 6th.
 Once you receive your user name and password, you may participate in a variety of activities for self-directed learning, including reading assignments, exercises, and quizzes.
 The course will be interactive, with opportunities for online discussion among students, and between the students and the instructors.

 The course also includes four live webinars conducted on consecutive Thursdays at 2:00 p.m.
 Eastern starting on Thursday, July 6.
 Each webinar lasts approximately 90 minutes and is recorded and posted on the course website after the webinar is conducted.
 Although we encourage participants to attend the live webinars each week, you will be able to listen to and view a recording of any webinar you are unable to attend whenever you choose to do so.
-A course outline will be available on the CLINIC website by May 1.

 The instructors for this course are CLINIC attorneys Charles Wheeler and Ilissa Mira.
 For questions about the course content, please contact Ilissa Mira at email@example.com.